SagePayments/-Archived-PaymentsJS/README.md

 - The 'requestId' is now named 'orderNumber'.
 (B-?????)
 - The 'apiKey' is now named 'clientId'.
 (B-?????)
 - The 'nonce' is now named 'salt'.
 (B-?????)
-  - (Note: renamed fields still retain their old aliases and getters/setters, for backwards compatibility.)
+  - (Note: renamed fields retain their old aliases and getters/setters, for backwards compatibility.)
 - Token payments now pass CVV.
 (B-57326)
 - When authKey validation fails, server response now specifies failures.
 (B-?????)
 - When preAuth defaults (or is set) to false, it is ignored during authKey validation.
 (B-?????)
 - When postbackUrl is not provided, it is ignored during authKey validation.
 (B-?????)

 MISC/OTHER:
+- Added this changelog to the GitHub readme.
 - UI text abstracted out to separate module.
 - Added a language option; value currently hard-coded to "en".